autumn olive crochet babydoll dress ♡

 MATERIALS ♡

-4mm crochet hook, yarn needle, scissors
+4mm crochet hook, tapestry needle, scissors, thread

 worsted or aran weight (4-medium) yarn